Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Reflection/TypeInfo.md

 #### Returns

-A value which, in combination with Module , uniquely identifies a metadata element.
+A value which, in combination with Module, uniquely identifies a metadata element.

 #### Exceptions